poole/hyde/docs/7.0.1/config.md

 ---

 Once Jekyll is running, you can start with basic configuration by adding various entries to `_config.yml`.
-Besides the documentation here, the [default `_config.yml`](https://github.com/qwtel/hydejack/blob/master/_config.yml) is also documented extensively.
+Besides these descriptions, you can also read the [annotated config file](#annotated-config-file) below.

 **NOTE**: When making changes to `_config.yml`, it is necessary to restart the Jekyll process for the changes to take effect.
 {:.message}